 MD Anderson supports the educational, research and service activities of its student by organizing and sponsoring certain approved travel activities.
 It is the policy of MD Anderson to promote safe travel practice for students.
-Refer to the Student Travel Safety Policy - SHP, Institutional Policy # ACA0019 (available with the MD Anderson VPN).
+Refer to the Student Travel Safety Policy - SHP (ACA0019).